VHS Revival revisits director John G. Avildsen’s low-key smash The Karate Kid.

 As Daniel’s relationship with Miyagi grows, we are shown a different side to the pseudo-ominous Japanese stereotype, one that runs much deeper than clipping precious plants or procuring magical herbal potions.
 In a scene that producers originally banished to the cutting floor, we see a drunken Miyagi as a fallible character dealing with his own sense of personal loss, mourning the death of his beloved wife with a recklessness usually reserved for his protege.

 This is a crucial scene in the development of the movie and its central characters, and one that director Avildsen fought tooth and nail to salvage.
 Here we see surrogate son as surrogate father, Daniel realising that his prudent guide is not as impervious as he or indeed his audience may have imagined.
-In the end, it is perhaps Miyagi’s weakness more than his strength that allows Daniel to realise certain truths about life.
+In the end, it is perhaps Miyagi’s weakness that allows Daniel to realise certain truths about life.
 Before this moment he is very much under Miyagi’s impermeable wing, and it is through his realisations that he is finally able to step out from his protector’s shadow and find the balance that has so far eluded him.